kanhavcse23/anti-fraud/README.md

     - Transaction Service: Handles transaction-related data.
     - Operation Service: Manages operation types.
     - Mediator Service: Acts as an intermediary to facilitate communication between services via Mediator Pattern.

     Each service is designed to be independent, promoting scalability and ease of maintenance.

 - Automate Installation via run.sh:
     - Prerequisites:
         - Linux (Ubuntu)
-        - Run Database Migrations:
-            Ensure that your postgresql database is set up and accessible.
+        - Ensure that your postgresql database is set up and accessible.
     - Build and Run Services:
         - "git clone https://github.com/kanhavcse23/anti-fraud.git" (Clone the Repository)
         - "cd anti-fraud"